-- A financial advisor could help you create an estate plan for your family’s needs and goals.
+- A financial advisor can help you create an estate plan.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Doing estate planning entails using terms that may be unfamiliar to you.
 Here is a list of 10 key terms that will help you sort through your options and also be useful as you make personal financial decisions in other areas.